Should You Buy or Rent a Vacation Home? Part I

 Since I just had this discussion with two of our members, I thought I’d share my comments with you about weighing the options of buying a second home vs. renting.
 There are numerous pros and cons to both, so let’s examine them.

 For today, we’re going to focus on the advantages and disadvantage of buying.
-Next week, we’ll tackle the pros and cons of renting so you can make a complete evaluation.
+A bit later this month, we’ll tackle the pros and cons of renting so you can make a complete evaluation.

 Questions To Ask Yourself